Department of Psychology

 PSY 566.
 Forensic Psychology.
 (3 Credits)

 A. Formerly PSY 466.
-Prerequisites: PSY 240 or PSY 250 or PSY 250W, 308, and 6 additional hours in PSY.
+Prerequisites: PSY 240 or PSY 340, and PSY 308, and 6 additional hours in PSY.
 Review the roles of clinical psychologists in the legal system, focusing on principles of forensic mental health assessment, procedures of civil and criminal forensic psychological assessment, expert testimony, and forensic report writing.
-Credit will not be awarded to students who have credit for PSY 466.

 PSY 577.
 The Autism Spectrum.
 (3 Credits)